sergiusens/snappy-docs/core/interfaces.md

 interfaces will be deprecated as replacement or modified technologies that enforce strong application isolation are available.

-## Making connections
+## Creating an interface

+The OS snap exposes a number of interfaces to grant snaps access to system functions.
+You can extend this access by creating your own interfaces.

+The following tutorial will show you how: [Your first interface](http://www.zygoon.pl/2016/08/creating-your-first-snappy-interface.html).

+### Requesting an interface

+You can also file an interface request by [opening a bug report](https://bugs.launchpad.net/snappy/+bugs?field.tag=snapd-interface) with the `snapd-interface` bug tag.

+## Manually connecting interfaces

-Interfaces may either be auto-connected on install or manually connected after install.
+Interfaces may either be auto-connected by `snapd` on install or manually connected after install.

 To list the available connectable interfaces and connections: